dorkodu/sage/sage.md

 A Sage schema must itself be internally valid.

 All entity types within a Sage schema must have unique, string names.
 No two provided entity types may have the same name.
-No provided type may have a name which conflicts with any built in types (including Scalar and Introspection types).
+No provided type may have a name which conflicts with any built in types.

 All items *(entities, their attributes and acts)* defined within a schema must not have a name which begins with ‘**@**‘ *(at symbol)*, as this is used exclusively by Sage’s introspection system.